LTUC/amman-dotnet-401d2/curriculum/class-12/lab/README.md

 ### Simple Models & The Database

 1. Create a new Models folder that will contain your basic entities from your ERD
-	- Create a `Hotels` model that contains the same propertied defined in your ERD
+	- Create a `Hotel` model that contains the same propertied defined in your ERD
 	- Don't worry about adding the Navigation properties just yet.
 We will add those in later.

 1. After your first simple model is created, Create a new `Data` folder and add a new `AsyncInnDbContext` file.
 Make your new class derive from the `DbContext` class, as well as creating the constructor with the proper parameters.
 Use the demo code as an example.